 Takayama is a common starting point for many visitors heading to the popular destinations of Kamikochi and the World Heritage-listed villages of Shirakawa-go and Gokayama.
 The Nohi Bus Center is located next to the station, just outside the East Exit/Entrances.
 Tickets for the following services are purchased at the ticket window or machines and cannot be bought in advance:

 Kamikochi can be accessed by frequent direct bus service from the Takayama Nohi Bus Center.
 Taking approximately 1 hour, this bus will take you as far as Hirayu Onsen where you will need to disembark and board the bus headed into Kamikochi – another 25 to 30 minutes.
 Visitors coming to Kamikochi by their own car and approaching form the Takayama side will use the Akandana public car park and board the bus or taxi headed for the Kamikochi Bus Terminal.
-Please see the following page for information including timetables and fares to and from Takayama.
+Please see the following page for information including the local bus Kamikochi timetable to and from Takayama.
 For suggestions of what to do once there, see our ’15 Things to Do in Kamikochi & Where to Stay’ page.

 TO SHIRAKAWA-GO & GOKAYAMA